marcnnn/x32_remote/README.md

 Full documentation can be found at <https://hexdocs.pm/x32_remote>.

 The X32 command set is huge, and this library only implements a subset of it.
 If X32Remote does not (yet) do what you need it to do, you may want to look at the [unofficial X32 OSC protocol document](https://drive.google.com/file/d/1Snbwx3m6us6L1qeP1_pD6s8hbJpIpD0a/view) courtesy of Patrick-Gilles Maillot, who also provides [tools to work with X32 hardware](https://sites.google.com/site/patrickmaillot/x32).
-(Thanks Patrick!)
+(Thanks Patrick-Gilles!)

 ## Legal stuff